agrawal-priyank/DataStructuresandAlgorithm/README.md

 By: University of California, San Diego

 # Description
 This is an online course which I completed in Summer 2016.
-The programming assignments of this course enabled me to solve different problems using different algorithmic design patters mainly with the following three approaches:
+The programming assignments of this course enabled me to solve different problems using different algorithmic design patterns mainly with the following three approaches:

 1. Greedy Algorithm
 2. Divide and Conquer